aaronanderson/thorntail-oidc/README.md

  ##Keycloak Setup

 1. Start the Keycloak server - Current fraction version incompatibilities prevent both the OIDC fraction and the Keycloak server from being started in the same Swarm application.
-Download the keycloak server from [here](https://repo1.maven.org/maven2/org/wildfly/swarm/servers/keycloak/2016.8.1/keycloak-2016.8.1-swarm.jar) and start it using the command:
+Download the keycloak server from [here](https://repo1.maven.org/maven2/io/thorntail/servers/keycloak/2.2.0.Final/keycloak-2.2.0.Final-thorntail.jar) and start it using the command:
-`java -Dswarm.http.port=9090 -jar keycloak-2016.8.1-swarm.jar`
+`java -Dswarm.http.port=9090 -jar keycloak-2.2.0.Final-thorntail.jar`

-1. Access http://localhost:9090/auth/admin and login or create an admin account
+1. Access http://localhost:9090/auth and create an admin account.
+After the account is created click the administration console link and login.

-1. Create a new realm named demo
+1. Add a new realm named demo

 1. Create a new user and set a password